 Welsh National (3m 5 1/2f), run between Christmas and New Year at Chepstow.

-Becher Chase (3m 2f), run over the National fences at Aintree in December.
+Becher Chase (3m 2f), run over the National fences at Aintree in early December.

 Ladbrokes Trophy (formerly known as the Hennessy Gold Cup) (3m 2f), run in late November/early December at Newbury.

-Glenfarcas Cross Country Chase (3m 6f), run on the second day of the Cheltenham festival.
+Glenfarcas Cross Country Chase (3m 6f), run on the second day of the Cheltenham festival in March.

-Cheltenham Gold Cup (3m 2 1/2f), the blue ribband event of the jump racing calendar, run on the final day of the Cheltenham Festival in March.
+Cheltenham Gold Cup (3m 2 1/2f), the blue ribband event of the jump racing calendar, run on the final day of the Cheltenham Festival.

 Grand National (4m 2 1/2f)

 So let’s apply the same analysis to horses who have, and haven’t made their mark in one (or more!) of the above races.